stbere/credit-risk-classification/report-template.md

 Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )
 * It would depend on "who" is trying to solve the problem.
 If you are a large corporation or institution in charge of lending, then yes performance would depend on many of the problems you are trying to solve.
 And larger corporations/institutions have the budget to pay for better performance.
-If you are a small, mom-and-pop shop with a lot smaller clientele list then a simple performance dataset like this could help tremendously and way moreso than writing on paper or using simple Excel functions.
+* But if you are a small, mom-and-pop shop with a lot smaller clientele list then a simple performance dataset like this could help tremendously and way moreso than writing on paper or using simple Excel functions.